fireblocks/fireblocks-network-link/DESCRIPTION.md

 > 16 Mar 2023
 * Added a guide for banks.
 * Added the POST convert endpoint.
     * This endpoint is available to banks only.
+* Updated endpoints:
+    - GET /v1/depositAddress
+    - POST /v1/withdraw
+    - GET /v1/transactionByID
+    - GET v1/transactionHistory
+    - GET v1/supportedAssets
 * Added a Coin Class:
 		- 'FIAT' - Includes both government issued currencies and bank-issued tokens which are pegged to government issued currencies.
 * Added Account Types :